Four Books and Five Classics

+The Four Books and Five Classics are authoritative and important books associated with Confucianism, written before 300 BC.
+They are traditionally believed to have been either written, edited or commented by Confucius or one of his disciples.
+Starting in the Han dynasty, they became the core of the Chinese classics on which students were tested in the Imperial examination system.

 Four Books

 The Four Books (四書 (Sìshū)) are Chinese classic texts illustrating the core value and belief systems in Confucianism.
 They were selected by intellectual Zhu Xi in the Song dynasty to serve as general introduction to Confucian thought, and they were, in the Ming and Qing dynasties, made the core of the official curriculum for the civil service examinations.
 More information of them are as follows: